What Size Heat Pump? (and lots more besides!)

 - Final thoughts and disclaimer

 The majority of the information provided here is all real world.
-These are my notes taken during my journey from an oversized combi boiler (32kW) towards installing a heat pump.
+This article is me putting my notes down that I have been taken during my journey from an oversized combi boiler (32kW) towards installing a heat pump.

 So I will be sharing the calculations and the outcomes of surveys on our 1930’s 3 bed semi detached house with a hope they help you and allow you to think critically about your own property.